Docker for Linux

 sudo docker pull solace/solace-pubsub-standard

 This example assumes that you are using Solace PubSub+ Standard.
-If you want to use another edition, you need to obtain the appropriate message broker package:
+If you want to use another edition, you need to obtain the appropriate event broker package:

 - Solace PubSub+ Enterprise Evaluation Edition: Go to the Solace Downloads page.
 Then select the Docker tile in the Solace PubSub+ Enterprise Evaluation Edition Images section and click Download.
 You will be able to download a compressed archive file called